 Holder called for support from Congress for long gun reporting measures, saying guns are easily accessible in Mexico because of the open flow of guns from America into Mexico.
-Holder failed to mention the U.S. government's increased role in weapons trafficking between the two countries that has resulted from Fast and Furious.
+Holder failed to mention

 "We have sought additional legislative abilities to deal with the gun trafficking problem," Holder said.

 Congressman Darrell Issa (R.-Calif.), Chairman of the House Oversight Committee, was visibly frustrated the calls for gun control, saying this administration is more interested in building databases and more interested in talking about gun control than stopping gun and drug trafficking.
 Issa also made it clear that Operation Fast and Furious was not botched, as many media outlets continue to report, but that the program was carried out exactly as planned from the beginning.

 "This was not an accident, this project was flawed and failed from the beginning,” Issa said.
 "Brian Terry is dead today in my opinion because of this failed program, but even today we won’t hear Justice taking responsibility."